Frequently Asked Questions

 - Participation: The event is not for spectators or tourists.
 It is a celebration of participants.
 Anyone camping with Above The Limit is expected to participate.
 We are all about working together to contribute to a great camp member experience and to offer amazing things to the playa.

-- Even though Burning Man is truly overwhelming to the first-time visitor, participation is an essential part of getting the most out of your experience at Burning Man.
+- Even though Burning Man can be truly overwhelming to the first-time visitor, participation is an essential part of getting the most out of your experience at Burning Man.
 Think of ways each of you can contribute to everyone’s experience at the event.
 This could range from intense sharing of ideas, the handing out of small and thoughtful gifts for people (this can range from crafted glass trinkets through fresh ice cream cones), helping people assemble or repair their camp, volunteering (we have a great relationship with the Volunteer Resources Team to provide camp members with the opportunity of working with other projects), giving a ride to a bicyclist with a flat tire (there’s a repair camp), and/or just making sure that every member and visitor at Above The Limit is cordially welcomed as you would a guest in your own home.
 Be kind, contribute, and participate!

 What "is" Burning Man?